DavidEaton/Menominee/DevelopmentProcess.md

 ✔️ DO use a common name, such as `value` or `item`, rather than repeating the type name, in the rare cases when an identifier has no semantic meaning and the type of the parameter is not important.

-## This application was designed with <a href="https://martinfowler.com/tags/domain%20driven%20design.html">Domain Driven Design (DDD)</a> principles in mind.
+## This application design was guided by <a href="https://martinfowler.com/tags/domain%20driven%20design.html">Domain Driven Design (DDD)</a> principles.

 The Domain Model is the heart of our software, the place for all domain logic and knowledge that make up the competitive advantage of our company.
 This is where we focus most of our efforts, keeping it fully encapsulated, covered well by tests, and refactored as often as needed to adapt to changing requirements.
 It’s the space where we are sure that all data remains consistent and no invariants are violated.
 We adhere to the Always-Valid Domain Model philosophy.
 ## <a href="https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-model-layer-validations">Design validation into the domain model layer</a>